retui-modules ~/Re-TUI/docs/modules.html mode: guide

 Modules are small terminal panels for status, controls, script output, and guided input.
 This page is the practical walkthrough: what each module does, how the dock works, and which commands change the visible panel versus the saved module list.

-Built-in modules Dock commands Reminder prompts Termux script modules Battery-friendly habits
+Built-in modules Dock commands Reminder prompts Termux script modules Lua modules Battery-friendly habits

 Mental model